SpektraSystems/Microsoft-Cloud-Workshop/intelligent-analytics/README.md

 # Introduction

-Participants will enable intelligent conversation in a machine learning-enabled, real-time chat pipeline to allow hotel guests to chat with one another, and to communicate directly with the concierge.
+In the Intelligent Analytics Lab participants will enable intelligent conversation in a machine learning-enabled, real-time chat pipeline to allow hotel guests to chat with one another, and to communicate directly with the concierge.
 They will also apply analytics to visualize customer sentiment in real-time.

 After completion, students will be better able to implement a lambda architecture, and enable web-based real-time messaging thru Web Sockets, Event Hubs, and Services Bus.
 In addition, participants will better understand how to:
 * Leverage Cognitive Services (LUIS & Text Analytics API)